vulkanCommand/xcommand-n8n-rental/README.md

 # xCommand Cloud

-**xCommand Cloud** is a lightweight SaaS platform that lets users instantly launch **isolated n8n automation workspaces** in seconds — without installing anything or managing servers.
+xCommand Cloud is a small platform that lets users launch a temporary **n8n automation workspace** instantly in the browser.
+Instead of installing n8n locally or configuring infrastructure, users can start a dedicated environment in seconds and begin building workflows right away.

-Users can spin up a temporary n8n instance, experiment with automation workflows, and access the full n8n UI through a secure browser workspace.

-The platform provisions containerized environments on demand and automatically cleans them up after expiration.
+Each workspace runs inside its own Docker container and is automatically removed after it expires.
+The goal is to make it easy to test automation ideas without worrying about setup or server management.

 ---

-# 🚀 What This Project Does
+# What This Project Does

-xCommand Cloud provides **ephemeral automation environments** for developers and builders who want to quickly experiment with n8n workflows.
+xCommand Cloud provides temporary environments for experimenting with automation using **n8n**.

-Instead of installing n8n locally, users can launch a dedicated environment in seconds.
+Instead of installing n8n locally, users can launch a workspace from the website and immediately access the full n8n UI through their browser.

 Each workspace is:

-* isolated
+* isolated from other users
-* containerized
+* created on demand
-* automatically expired
-* instantly accessible via browser
+* accessible through a unique subdomain
+* automatically cleaned up after expiration

-This makes it perfect for:
+This makes it useful for:

 * testing automation ideas
 * learning n8n
-* temporary workflow experiments
+* quick workflow experiments
 * demos or workshops

 ---

-# ⚡ Core Features
+# Core Features

 ### Instant Workspace Launch

-Users can spin up a dedicated n8n container with a single click.
+A new n8n workspace can be created in seconds.

-### Isolated Environments
+### Container Isolation

-Every workspace runs in its own Docker container with a dedicated volume.
+Every workspace runs inside its own Docker container with its own storage volume.

-### Temporary Access
+### Temporary Workspaces

-Workspaces automatically expire and are cleaned up by the system.
+Workspaces automatically expire and are removed by a background cleanup service.

-### Free Sandbox Plan
+### Free Sandbox

-Users can try the platform instantly with a **24-hour free workspace**.
+Users can try the platform with a **24-hour free workspace**.

 ### Workspace Capacity Control

-The platform limits free plan capacity to prevent server overload.
+To keep the server stable, the free plan has a limited number of active workspaces.

 Example: